Q42/vue-dotnet-validator/readme.md

 </validator-group>
 ```

+#### Explanation of the cshtml changes:
+`<validator-group inline-template>`

+This behaves as a container for the entire form, so we can maintain the state of the entire form and the validation status of the input fields in it.

+`v-on:submit="validate"`

+This adds an event listener to the `<form>` tag to make sure we prevent the default form submit event when fields are invalid.

+`<validator value="@Model.LastName" inline-template>`

+This adds a validator instance to the form.
+The `@Model.LastName` is the property of your model.

+`ref="message"`

+This adds a reference to the validation-message element.
+This makes sure the validation message is displayed at the correct position in the DOM.

+`ref="field"`

+This adds a reference to the input field, so the `<validator>` instance knows what element to watch.

+`v-model="val"`

+This adds the model binding in the `<validator>` instance.

 ## Creating custom validators
 It is possible to create your own validators, below is an example of a very simple custom validator.